doivglser/mindevenviro-fanciful/docs/README.md

 	  perl nmon fortunes figlet mc mutt eject nano pm-utils fancontrol thermald laptop-mode-tools
 	  cpufrequtils sysvinit-core

 * while installing

+   Sometimes debian has updates, you may read if you need a restart, or

-   You can aprove to sign up in to your github.com account, or just hit enter.
+   you can aprove to login in to your github.com account, or just hit enter,

+   for new install, or for an update AND OR an system upgrade.

+   Apt is marked to not install systemd related packages.

 # USAGE On VTWM: